braedonmartin/braedon-martin/README.md

 # Portfoilio Website
-A react website that descibes me, my skills, and has a contact page that uses EmailJS.
+A react website that describes me, my skills, and has a contact page that uses EmailJS.